kevin-f-ortega/redo/README.md

 For more information about apenwarr `redo`, see
 [this README file](https://github.com/apenwarr/redo/blob/master/README.md).

-My goals with this fork are the following:
+**Goals:** My goals for this repository are the following:

-1. To be backwards compatible with, and provide a drop-in replacement for, apenwarr redo.
+1. To be backwards compatible with, and provide a drop-in replacement for, apenwarr `redo`.

 2. As development on apenwarr `redo` seems to have stopped, to continue development, including enhancements and bug fixes.

-To date, this repository provides the following improvements to apenwarr redo:
+**Contributions:** To date, this repository provides the following improvements to apenwarr `redo`:

 * Improved and better documented installation procedure.